-On episode 99 of the CCO Buzz, Sr. Compliance Consultant and Technology Specialist Ji Kim discusses how technology has become an integral part of effectively managing a compliance program and how different solutions can assist in recordkeeping and monitoring.
+On episode 99 of the CCO Buzz, our Sr. Compliance Consultant and Technology Specialist discusses how technology has become an integral part of effectively managing a compliance program and how different solutions can assist in recordkeeping and monitoring.

 CCO Buzz: Hello and welcome back to the CCO Buzz.
 Can you believe it’s already the third quarter?
 Where has the time gone?
 Before you know it, we’ll be discussing yearend prep and all the additional considerations for your Form ADVs – 2022 is flashing right before our eyes, how can we even keep up?

-Speaking of keeping up, today we’re joined by one of our new team members, Senior Compliance Consultant and Compliance Technology Specialist Ji Kim.
-Ji is here to discuss his first article with Core Compliance, “Managing Books and Records Through Technology.”
+Speaking of keeping up, today we’re joined by one of our new team members, our Senior Compliance Consultant and Compliance Technology Specialist.
+He is here to discuss his first article with Core Compliance, “Managing Books and Records Through Technology.”
 His piece is centered around the growing importance of technology within service models and how firms can and have leveraged platform tools to enhance, manage and maintain their compliance programs, specifically with recordkeeping and monitoring.

 With that, let’s begin…